alefore/weblog/immutable-avl-trees.md

 * Asynchronously update the syntax tree (for syntax highlighting) while the user may continue to modify the buffer.

 * Asynchronously save the buffer to disk.
+The user may continue to modify the buffer concurrently; the save operation will just store the snapshot.

 When background threads are done computing something, they simply schedule a callback to consume the results, to be executed in the main thread.